swatipruthi/lyrebird-repo/README.md

-## installation
+## Installation

-step 1: npm i
+- npm i
-step 2: add API_KEY and REDIRECT_URI to env.js
+- add API_KEY and REDIRECT_URI to env.js
-step 3: npm start
+- npm start

   Now the app will be serving at localhost:3000

 ## About the app

-- for an existing user with voices, can generate audios from given utterance
+- For an existing user with voices, can generate audios from given utterance
-- search from generated audios
+- Search from generated audios
-- play generated audio
+- Play generated audio
-- download a generated audio
+- Download a generated audio

 ## Demo App available at https://floating-citadel-23164.herokuapp.com/